tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 "Knock, knock."
+⚡ AI Joke of the Day: 🤖 Hey Girl,
-"Who's there?"

-[very long pause]

-"Java." 🤖
+Roses are #ff0000,
+Violets are #0000ff,
+I use hex codes,
+But I'd use RGB for you. 🤖

 ---